MEMORIZE THE GRID

 If you do you will quickly go down the rabbit hole and force the wine into something completely different from what it actually is.
 And you will be screwed.

 Be Precise and Consistent with Structure—and Don’t Rush It!

 When assessing structure ALWAYS re-taste the wine and then wait for 3-5 seconds before saying anything.
 That’s because for most people perceiving the levels of acid, alcohol, and tannin is delayed response.
 Rush the structure and you will be inconsistent at the very least or completely wrong.

 Recognize the Signatures in Each Wine

 Most wines have dominant aromatics that I call “prime factors” or “signatures.”
 In Sauvignon Blanc it’s pyrazines; in Viognier it’s both terpenes (flowers) and phenolic bitterness; in Syrah and Grüner Veltliner it’s pepper (rotundone).
 Beyond knowing the grid cold and being consistent with structure, knowing/recognizing these signatures is the most arguably the most important thing there is for the Advanced—even the Master’s—level exams.
 I wrote a post on it several months ago.
 You should check it out if you haven’t read it.

 Practice the Classics

 In your tasting groups only use good examples of classic wines.
-Avoid things that aren’t good, mainstream grape varieties/wines.
-Otherwise you’re wasting your time.
+Avoid bottles that aren’t good, mainstream examples of classic grape varieties/wines.
+Otherwise you’re wasting time.